danwyk/Auto_Correct_System/README.md

 ---

 ### Background
-<b>LING 193 - F22<br>
+**LING 193 - F22**
-This is the my implementation of the auto-correct system<br></b><br>
+**This is the my implementation of the auto-correct system**
+> Credit to Daniel Wang(danwyk@umich.edu)

-Big shout out to my instructor - ***Andrew McInnerney***<br>
+Big shout out to my instructor - ***Andrew McInnerney***
-He led me through every linguistic concepts I learned in Ling 193.<br>
+He led me through every linguistic concepts I learned in Ling 193.
 **"Download dictionary"** and **"1st Layer of Correction: Minimum edit distance"** are modefied based on the code from Andrew.

 ---

 ### About this project
 This system will pinpoint misspelled word in a given sentence and then replace it with the most appropriate word from a given dictionary based on “Minimum edit distance”, “Word frequency“, and “Bigrams frequency”.

 ---